MikeBishop/http-layering/draft-bishop-decomposing-http.md

 details about how the server performed the action, or details of the reason the server declined to perform the action.

-The headers are structured key-value pairs, with rules defining how keys which occur multiple times should be handled.
+The headers are key-value pairs, with rules defining how keys which occur multiple times should be handled.
 Due to artifacts of existing usage, these rules vary from key to key.
 For similar legacy reasons, there is no uniform structure of the values across all keys.
 Keys are case-insensitive ASCII strings, while values are sequences of octets typically interpreted as ASCII.
 Many headers are defined by the HTTP RFCs, but the space is not constrained and is frequently extended with little or no notice.
+"Trailing" headers are split, with the key declared in advance, but the value coming only after the body has been transferred.

 Each message, whether request or response, also has an optional body.
-The presence and content of the body will vary based on the action requested.
+The presence and content of the body will vary based on the action requested and the headers provided.

 # Transport Services Required {#transport}